MathiasaurusRex/mathiasrechtzigel.com-2021/portfolio/federal-reserve.md

 Responsive design was table-stakes in 2019, now users expect that the content they see is consistent across all of their platforms.
 Luckily we were able to add a few lines of automated meta tag magic via Sitecore to ensure that when the public or one of our partners shared an article on Linkedin, Twitter, or Facebook it would use our branded images.

-In addition, this allowed our social media professional to spend less time wrangling images, tiles, and descriptions and more time focusing on a long-term content strategy.
+In addition, this allowed our social media professionals to spend less time wrangling images, tiles, and descriptions and more time focusing on a long-term content strategy.
 More with less and being good stewards of the public funds.

 <img src="/img/minneapolisfed/social-1.png" alt="Image of a MinneapolisFed.org website shared by the Boston Fed, with all branding on Twitter."/>